microsoft/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

     Get-AzureRmExpressRouteCircuit -Name <<circuit-name>> -ResourceGroupName <<resource-group>>
     ```

-    -   Reserve two /30 subnets for each peering type desired (private or public for private peering and public for public or Microsoft peering).
+    -   Reserve two /30 subnets for each peering type desired (private or public for private peering and public for Microsoft peering).
 These /30 subnets will be used to provide IP addresses for the routers used for the circuit.

     -   Configure routing for the ExpressRoute circuit.
-You need to run the command below for each type of peering you want to configure (private, public, and Microsoft).
+You need to run the command below for each type of peering you want to configure (private and Microsoft).

     ```
     Set-AzureRmExpressRouteCircuitPeeringConfig -Name <<peering-name -Circuit <<circuit-name -PeeringType <<peering-type -PeerASN <<peer-asn -PrimaryPeerAddressPrefix <<primary-peer-address-prefix -SecondaryPeerAddressPrefix <<secondary-peer-address-prefix -VlanId <<vlan-id